xebia/essentials/make-it-visible.md

 ---

 layout: card
 category: collaboration

 ---

 Make it visible

 ---

-<p>The most effective way to get a message across is by
-      visualizing it.
-Use simple charts and diagrams in favor of spreadsheets, and pictures instead of prose.</p>
+The most effective way to get a message across is by visualizing it.
+Use simple charts and diagrams in favor of spreadsheets, and pictures instead of prose.

 ---

 ### Also known as